omundy/learn-csharp-milestones/README.md

 ## Chapter 2
 The Building Blocks of Programming (22–37)

-- [ ] Open the Unity project contained within this repo called "MilestonesProject"
+- [ ] Open the Unity project contained within this repo
 - [ ] Create Assets/Scripts/LearningCurve.cs
 	- [ ] Create C# variables with typeof `int`, `float`, `string`, and `bool`
 	- [ ] Add a single line, multi line, and summary comment to LearningCurve.cs